swiftlang/swift-evolution/proposals/nnnn-regex-reverse-matching.md

 ## Introduction

-Regex supports matching strings forwards, including lookahead assertions, but does not currently support matching in reverse or lookbehind assertions.
+Regex supports lookahead assertions, but does not currently support lookbehind assertions.
 We propose adding these.

 ## Motivation